helpdeskpos@hudsonbroker.in

 The sum insured for family plans typically ranges from Rs 1 lakh to Rs.
 50 lakh, depending on factors like age and premium paid.
 Coverage includes hospitalisation expenses, pre and post-hospitalization expenses, daycare treatments, ambulance charges, and domiciliary hospitalization expenses.
 Some plans may also cover AYUSH treatments, said Rahul Mishra, Co-founder and Director at Policy Ensure while talking to CNBC-TV18.com.

 “There is usually a waiting period of 2-4 years for pre-existing diseases, after which expenses related to such conditions can be claimed.
 Options like co-payment are also available, wherein the policyholder pays a certain percentage of the claim amount.
-Family health insurance plans provide cashless hospitalisation at network hospitals, which are affiliated with the insurance company,” Mishra told CNBC-TV18.com
+Health insurance policy for family provide cashless hospitalisation at network hospitals, which are affiliated with the insurance company,” Mishra told CNBC-TV18.com

 Furthermore, some plans offer a no-claim bonus if no claims are made during the policy year.
 This bonus can result due to increased sum insured, reduced premiums, or other benefits.